 “I just don’t get it.
 Why don’t you want to wear a mask?”

-It’s not just that masks most likely don’t work to stop the spread of coronavirus.
+It’s not just that masks likely don’t work to stop the spread of coronavirus.
 Wearing a mask can harm your health.

-Earlier this month an Australian news outlet reported that two 14-year-old Chinese boys collapsed and died six days apart while exercising wearing masks.
+In early May of 2020 an Australian news outlet reported that two 14-year-old Chinese boys collapsed and died six days apart while exercising wearing masks.

 Both handmade cloth masks and N95 masks can severely limit oxygen intake, making breathing more difficult.

 9 ways that wearing a mask can harm your health:

 Wearing a mask reduces blood oxygenation, especially in people over 35.